 If you are someone who has a lot of unresolved emotional pain and anger stored inside of you, I highly recommend that you order these two hypnotherapy MP3 downloads:

 There are two sides to both of them.
 One side has music with subliminal hypnotherapy and the other side, you will hear the hypnotherapist's voice.
-You can burn the talking sides of both of them on to one cd if you want to.
+You can burn just the hypotherapy sides of both of them on to one cd if you want to.